Elehuris Montero Player Props: Rockies vs. Red Sox

-On Tuesday, Elehuris Montero (batting .071 in his past 10 games) and the Colorado Rockies play the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
-First pitch is at 7:10 PM ET.
+The Colorado Rockies, including Elehuris Montero (.071 batting average in his past 10 games), take on starter Garrett Whitlock and the Boston Red Sox at Fenway Park, Wednesday at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Red Sox.
+He had a hitless showing in his previous game (0-for-3) against the Red Sox.

 Elehuris Montero Game Info & Props vs. the Red Sox